HairyFotr/linter/README.md

 * Pick and choose which warnings you want (configuration)
 * Choose whether they should be warnings or errors
 * Improve testing (larger samples, generated tests, ...)
+* Drop Scala 2.9 and check out new stuff such as quasiquotes

 ### Ideas for new warnings